MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/essentials-privacy.md

 # Privacy for Microsoft 365 for enterprise

 When an organization is considering relying on Microsoft 365 for communication and collaboration, privacy is something that needs to be addressed at every level.
-The topics we discuss in this article should address your privacy concerns when planning your Teams implementation, or at any point during Teams usage.
+The topics we discuss in this article should address your privacy concerns when planning your Microsoft 365 implementation, or at any point during Microsoft 365 usage.

 ## What personal data does Microsoft 365 collect and for what purposes does Microsoft 365 use this data?